 Whereas humans can metabolize theobromine effectively, cats cannot.
 If cats are fed with chocolate the theobromine remains in their bloodstream for up to 20 hours.
 The lack of clearance will result in the accumulation of theobromine, which will quickly reach toxic levels.
 Nor are cats the only animals which cannot metabolize theobromine.
 Chocolate is also toxic to horses, dogs, voles and parrots.

 Despite its name theobromine does not contain bromine.
 It is an alkaloid of the methylxanthine family. another member of this family is caffeine.
 An alkaloid is a naturally occurring amine (an organic compound that contains Nitrogen as a key molecule) produced by plants, although nowadays amines produced from animals and fungi are also referred to as alkaloids.

-The name theobromine is derived from Theobroma, the genus of the cacao tree, which is composed from the Greek words theo ("God") and broma ("food"), meaning "food of the gods", with the suffix -ine given to alkaloids.
-In the case of cats the name is only appropriate in that it might indeed send the cat to meet its Maker.
+The name theobromine is derived from Theobroma, the genus of the cacao tree, which is composed from the Greek words theo ("God") and broma ("food"), meaning "food of the gods".
+The suffix '-ine' is given to alkaloids.
+In the case of cats the name "Theobromine" is only appropriate in that it might indeed send the cat to meet its Maker.